cdcabrera/js-simpleloadfile/README.md

 Works in Firefox, Chrome, Opera, Safari, and IE 8+.

 IE8 doesn't play well with events on script and link tags.
 For JS files IE8 returns 3 event types with this
-plugin: "contextfail", "error", and "timeout".
+plugin: "load", "error", and "timeout".
 The "error" event is a workaround based on a window.event handler that runs parallel to the "onreadystatechange" event.

 Other unsupported/untested/older browsers have the potential to simply receive a loaded script and "contextfail"